S-Elephant/Diablo3-Cheat-Sheet/README.md

 - You cannot obtain [Haedrig's gift](https://diablo.fandom.com/wiki/Haedrig%27s_Gift) in both softcore and hardcore, you can obtain it once per season per account regardless of where you obtain it.
 - <img src="Resources/StoneGauntlets.jpg" alt="Stone Gauntlets" style="width: 40px; height: 40px; object-fit: contain;">[Stone Gauntlets](https://us.diablo3.blizzard.com/en-us/item/stone-gauntlets-P66_Unique_Gloves_007) have no more downside if you take the altar `Omen` (Gain immunity to crowd-controlling effects).
 - <img src="Resources/LegacyOfDreams.jpg" alt="Legacy of Dreams" style="width: 40px; height: 40px; object-fit: contain;">Legacy of Dreams can be obtained in low-level Greater Rifts, with keys farmable in low-level rifts and visions, and while the damage bonus won't appear on your character sheet, it also boosts your pets' damage, making it useful for solo or SSFHC players stuck without set items, [Haedrig's gift](https://diablo.fandom.com/wiki/Haedrig%27s_Gift) or friends.
+- After reaching level 70, every Legendary or Set item you acquire from any source (drops, chests, gambling, crafting, or Cube recipes) has a 10% chance to be ancient and a 0.25% chance (meaning 1 on 400) to be Primal.
+- Ancient items have a yellow border.
+Ancient primal items have a red border and have also a red border in the inventory screen and show a red beam when on the floor along with a red pentagram on the minimap.

 # External links